the-peon-project/peon-docs/manual/docs/development/50_bot_discord.md

 ### *0.1.x*

-- [x] peon.orc servers can be managed by bot
+- [x] peon.orc servers can be managed by the bot

 ---